Friedrich Julius Stahl: Political activity

 Although Stahl's activity within the university was already politically significant, this was by no means enough for his political ambitions.
 After 1848 a petition by the associate professors and private lecturers at the University of Berlin demanded the dismissal of e.g. Stahls had also demanded, he left Berlin in a hurry, but soon returned to promote the founding of a conservative newspaper and the organization of the later Conservative Party together with Ernst Ludwig von Gerlach.
 Stahl was one of the shareholders and employees of the "Neue Preußische Zeitung" founded in mid-1848.
 His article "The Banner of the Conservatives" printed in it on July 20, 1848 was an abridged version of his writing Das monarchisches Princip from 1845, but updated and specified: From Friedrich Wilhelm IV's proclamation of March 18, he led a further development of the Prussian constitutional reality by the king.
 Other articles by Stahl followed at short intervals, until in September he began to concentrate on building a party organization.
 His Draft for a Conservative Party, written in February and March 1849, in which he outlined the guidelines for future Conservative policy, became the basis for the Conservative program that was eventually printed.

-However, Stahl could not commit the entire Conservative Party to this program; so he became - again at the side of Ludwig von Gerlach - spokesman only for the extreme parliamentary right (sometimes referred to as the "Gerlach-Stahl Group").
+However, Stahl could not commit the entire Conservative Party to this program; so he became - again at the side of Ernst Ludwig von Gerlach - spokesman only for the extreme parliamentary right (sometimes referred to as the "Gerlach-Stahl Group").
 Elected to the first chamber for the district of Oberbarnim in 1849, he nevertheless succeeded in winning over the "high conservatives" of the "Kreuzzeitung Party" to accept the program in principle, although they were striving to have it revised.
-Eventually, in 1854, Stahl became one of the members of the mansion appointed for life by the king, and thus the chief spokesman for the chivalric faction, to which he remained loyal to the end.
+Eventually, in 1854, Stahl became one of the members of the Prussian House of Lords appointed for life by the king, and thus the chief spokesman for the chivalric faction, to which he remained loyal to the end.

-In the state house of the Erfurt union parliament in 1850 he acted against the plan for a Kleindeutsch solution to the national question under Prussian leadership because he did not want to have done anything against the Habsburgs, in whom he still saw a legitimate candidate for the imperial crown.
+In the state house of the Erfurt union parliament in 1850 he acted against the plan for a Lesser German solution to the national question under Prussian leadership because he did not want to have done anything against the Habsburgs, in whom he still saw a legitimate candidate for the imperial crown.
 The failure of Union policy as a result of the Olomouc punctuation was just fine with him; thus the understanding in the Holy Alliance with Austria and Russia was restored.
 Out of this spirit he also campaigned for Prussian neutrality in the Crimean War in 1854, as Bunsen and other partisans of England urged Frederick William IV to intervene.
-The king had promised in 1840: "I will keep peace in my time" and kept this now.
+The King had promised in 1840: "I will keep peace in my time" and kept this now.
 Prussia had deliberately remained neutral, and Stahl justified this in a speech before the first chamber as "the conclusion of a policy based on a higher principle".
 In 1854 Stahl also became Prussian Crown Counsel and a member of the State Council.